Starcounter/Docs/guides/typed-json/README.md

 * [JSON-by-example](/guides/typed-json/json-by-example) and [Code-Behind](/guides/typed-json/code-behind) describes how to define the Typed JSON and extend it to allow for interactivity.

-* [Populate JSON With Database Data](/guides/typed-json/populate-json-with-database-data) and [JSON Data Bindings](/guides/typed-json/json-data-bindings) explains how to initially add database data to the Typed JSON objects and then bind Typed JSON objects to database classes.
+* [JSON Data Bindings](/guides/typed-json/json-data-bindings) explains how to initially add database data to the Typed JSON objects and then bind Typed JSON objects to database classes.

 * [Callback Methods of Starcounter JS](/guides/typed-json/callback-methods-of-starcounter-js) describes the use of callback methods for certain actions on the Typed JSON objects.